PlanetLive/LinearA/axe/README.md

 Two Full Seconds = 7 (Father Earth God) - 2 full beats spanning 2 seconds
 Three Beats toghter = 10 (King and the law - 10 commandments) - 3 strong beats over 3 seconds

+**Lattice for Mirror Messages**

+Column 1 (Priestess): Higher heavenly scale 1 to 6.
+(Maybe 9 consonants)
+Column 2 (Priest): Early scale from 7 to 12 (Maybe 6 )
+Column 3: Numbers 13, 14 and 15

+Let's assume there is one beat for the first column, two for the second, and three for the third.
+Each character's verticle position in the column can be conveyed by values 1 to 6.
+So a roll of two ones would be Heaven (as Hiro translated on the [Malia Stone](../hiro/#malia)).

 Mount Ida, the large central mountain on Crete, was covered with trees, hence the first 2 symbols I-DA stand for Heaven's Tree Branches.
 DA also appears to be the start of 4 musical scales, each containing 6 vowel sounds.
-This DA sound starts at 2, 8, 15 (with the scale continuing clockwise as a spiral), and lastly 21 (which reuses DA in the 2 position).
+This DA sound starts at 2, 8, 15 (with the scale continuing clockwise as a spiral), and lastly 21 (which reuses DA in the 2 position).<br>

 <div style="float:left; margin: 0 25px 15px 0; max-width:400px;">
 <a href="/LinearA/img/axe-closeup.png"><img src="/LinearA/img/axe-closeup.png" style="width:100%;max-width:200px"></a>